 Kimberley Kinder is an associate professor of urban and regional planning at the University of Michigan’s Taubman College of Architecture and Urban Planning.
 Her research focuses on the social, cultural, and political aspects of urban landscapes.

-Kinder’s most recent book, DIY Detroit: Making Do in a City without Services (University of Minnesota Press, 2016), explores how residents in Detroit cope with market disinvestment and government contraction by taking charge of abandoned landscapes.
+Kinder is the author of two books and has a third book project, Everyday Landscapes of Dissent: Contentious Geographies of Place, Text, and Activism (University of Minnesota Press), in development.
+Her most recent book, DIY Detroit: Making Do in a City without Services (University of Minnesota Press, 2016), explores how residents in Detroit cope with market disinvestment and government contraction by taking charge of abandoned landscapes.
 Residents sweep public streets, board empty buildings, mow vacant lots, and maintain city parks.
 They use landscape props to promote neighborhood safety, street-level photographs to advance community interests, and murals and gardens to create landscapes of hope.
-With the City of Detroit significantly weakened by longstanding fiscal crises, these self-provisioned, spatial interventions are crucial in resident efforts to stabilize blocks and exert social control over their neighborhoods.
+With the City of Detroit significantly weakened by long-standing fiscal crises, these self-provisioned, spatial interventions are crucial in resident efforts to stabilize blocks and exert social control over their neighborhoods.